bonomi-research/bonomi-research.github.io/_pages/research-projects.md

 ## Privacy-protecting data sharing and analysis

-The analysis and sharing of health data are central in accelerating medical research.
+<div style="text-align: justify"> The analysis and sharing of health data are central in accelerating medical research.
 However, recent studies have shown that even the release of aggregate level data (e.g., statistics) may lead to the disclosure of sensitive information (e.g., membership disclosure, phenotype inference).
-To this end, we have developed novel privacy-protecting methods that build on formal statistical disclosure control techniques (e.g., information theory, differential privacy) to provide privacy while retaining the usability of the data in emerging biomedical application settings.
+To this end, we have developed novel privacy-protecting methods that build on formal statistical disclosure control techniques (e.g., information theory, differential privacy) to provide privacy while retaining the usability of the data in emerging biomedical application settings. </div>

 ### Relevant Publications
 - Bonomi, L., Huang, Y. and Ohno-Machado, L. Privacy challenges and research opportunities for genomic data sharing.
 Nat Genet (2020).